atakiya/nexus/README.md

-# Sol's NEXUS Uplink WIP
+# Sol-Nexus Avali Embassy Uplink
 *A current work in progress*